jaemnkm/design-system-2/_components/alerts.md

       <li>A veteran AND claim veterans' preference.</li>
     </ul>
     <p>
       Regardless of veteran status, this tip will not be shown if the user indicates in their profile that they do NOT claim veterans' preference (selects the "No, I do not claim Veterans' Preference" radio button option).
+The tip will continue to appear on the Documents page until the document is uploaded.
     </p>
     <h6>Tip Title</h6>
     <p>